Ty France Player Props: Mariners vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Guardians has a collective 8.6 K/9, which ranks 18th in the league.

-- The Guardians have a 4.07 team ERA that ranks 13th across all league pitching staffs.
+- The Guardians' 4.18 team ERA ranks 13th across all league pitching staffs.

-- Guardians pitchers combine to rank 14th in baseball in home runs given up (seven total, one per game).
+- The Guardians rank 14th in baseball in home runs allowed (eight total, one per game).

-- Civale (1-0) makes the start for the Guardians, his second of the season.
+- Quantrill (0-0) gets the starting nod for the Guardians, his second this season.

-- In his most recent appearance on Sunday, the righty threw seven scoreless innings against the Seattle Mariners while surrendering two hits.
+- In his last appearance on Sunday, the righty tossed 4 2/3 innings against the Seattle Mariners, giving up four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.